Voices are powerful.

 I’m here to remind you, they carry.

 Is she worthy?
-Will she ever heal?
-And can she go from being a victim to a survivor?
+Can she ever heal?
+Can she go from being a victim to a survivor, or will she succumb to her mental illness?

 Every 68 seconds, an American is sexually assaulted.
 Every 9 minutes, that victim is a child.
 Meanwhile, only 25 out of every 1,000 perpetrators will end up in prison. (https://www.rainn.org/statistics)